FreekBes/insta_reddit_bot/README.md

+### Contributing

+If you wish to contribute to this repository, feel free to go ahead.
+Keep in mind that the code is a bit messy, since I never originally intended on releasing it.
+I might clean it up some day.

 ## Need help?

 If you need any more help setting up your bot, feel free to send me a message on Instagram!
 You can find me at [@freekbes](https://www.instagram.com/freekbes).